ethman/Slakh/README.md

 The Synthesized Lakh (Slakh) Dataset is a new dataset for audio source separation that is synthesized from the [Lakh MIDI Dataset v0.1](https://colinraffel.com/projects/lmd/) [1] using professional-grade sample-based virtual instruments.
 This first release of Slakh, called **Slakh2100**, contains 2100 automatically mixed tracks and accompanying MIDI files synthesized using a professional-grade sampling engine.
-The tracks in **Slakh2100** are split into training (1500 tracks), validation (375 tracks), and test (225 tracks) subsets, and totals 145 hours of mixtures.
+The tracks in **Slakh2100** are split into training (1500 tracks), validation (375 tracks), and test (225 tracks) subsets, and totaling 145 hours of mixtures.

-Slakh is brought to you by Mitsubishi Electric Research Lab and the Interactive Audio Lab at Northwestern University.
+Slakh is brought to you by Mitsubishi Electric Research Lab (MERL) and the Interactive Audio Lab at Northwestern University.

 ## Table of Contents